Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Ministry of Advanced Education and post-secondary institutions

 Inspiring Success: First Nations and Métis PreK-12 Education Policy Framework Supports reconciliation, treaty education, Indigenous cultures and languages in education, as well as the infusion of Indigenous perspectives and ways of knowing into all renewed curricula to benefit all learners.
-Ministry of Education, First Nations and Métis organizations, Elders and Traditional Knowledge Keepers, post-secondary and provincial Prekindergarten to Grade 12 school divisions
+Ministry of Education, First Nations and Métis organizations, Elders and Traditional Knowledge Keepers, post-secondary institutions and provincial Prekindergarten to Grade 12 school divisions

 Invitational Shared Services Initiative Brings together the provincial education system and First Nations education authorities to support students living on-reserve attending provincial schools.
 Ministry of Education, school divisions and First Nations